z-y-n/unfolding-ai/slides.md

 - More knobs to be tuned
 - More folds to be created
-- Still not flexible to output negative numbers
+- Only summing up positive neurons => output always positive

 [Play!](viz/02-4relus.html)